markjnkim/es_mod/01-html/content/step-2-header-footer.md

 - `git push origin master`: Use this command to take all of the code and file edits from your recent `commit` and push it all up to GitHub.

 Now your code is saved locally on your machine and on your GitHub profile.
-If you visit your [GitHub Pages link](https://username.github.io/run-buddy), you'll be able to see the new HTML!
+If you visit your GitHub Pages link at `username.github.io/run-buddy` (replace `username` with your GitHub username), you'll be able to see the new HTML!

 > **Urkel Says:** We've seen the `#` syntax in action with `href` values, but you will use it in many more places throughout your career as a programmer.
 It is what's known as an "octothorpe."
 [Learn more about the many uses of the # on Wikipedia.](https://en.wikipedia.org/wiki/Number_sign#In_computing)

-As we've seen, the HTML elements we have implemented so far do a great job at two things:
+The HTML elements we have implemented so far do a great job at two things:

-- Organizing content (i.e., the content between `<h1>RUN BUDDY</h1>`)
+- Organizing content (i.e., the content between the `<h1>` tags in `<h1>RUN BUDDY</h1>`)

 - Providing interactivity (i.e., the `<a>` element's `href` attribute taking the user somewhere else when they click on the link)